spmadden/SME-Wiki-Content/laws/spms-laws-of-sw.md

 > * A Large System Change often necessitates a Large Model Change (but not always)
 > * A Small System Change does not often necessitate a Large Model Change (but sometimes it does).

+... which brings us to the 4th and 5th laws.
-## The 3nd Law: Minimizing Complexity in your Systems Minimizes the Complexity in your Mental Models
+## The 4th Law: Minimizing Complexity in your Systems Minimizes the Complexity in your Mental Models

 > * This is the basis of the phrase "Keep It Simple, Stupid".
 > * A simple system is easier to understand.